-- 5.1 CEIAG and WRL provision has been developed using the Careers, Employability and Enterprise framework for careers and work related learning. - 5.2 A school Statement of 'Opportunities for Pupils' has then been created using this framework and may be found at Appendix 1.
+- 5.1 CEIAG and WRL provision has been developed using the Career Development Institute Framework. - 5.2 A school Statement of 'Opportunities for Pupils' has then been created using this Framework and may be found at Appendix 1.

 6 Implementation